backupcamip/backupcamip_pi/README.md

 ###BackupcamIP_PI Program Features

-ENG

 backupcamip_pi is the raspberry pi version of backupcamip.

 Configure your IP camera(s) to save videos and photos to your RPI folder (via ftp or smb).
-Backupcamip_pi updates automatically to your google drive all incoming files (into subfolder by date), send you an email with the links of the  files updated, send you a sms if sms option if activated (id and pass activation required).
+Backupcamip_pi updates automatically to your google drive all incoming files (into subfolder by date), send you an email with the links of the  files updated and thumbnails of the photos, send you a sms if sms option if activated (id and pass activation required), store files in a local backup folder if delete files is set to false.

 Files are automatically deleted after 15 days from your google drive.